Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Hilltoppers score 14.1 more points per game (40.5) than the Blue Raiders surrender (26.4).

-- Western Kentucky is 4-3 against the spread and 4-4 overall this season when the team scores more than 26.4 points.
+- Western Kentucky is 4-3 against the spread and 4-4 overall this season when the team notches more than 26.4 points.

-- When Western Kentucky amasses more than 393.5 yards, the team is 4-3 against the spread and 4-4 overall.
+- In games that Western Kentucky amasses over 393.5 yards, the team is 4-3 against the spread and 4-4 overall.

-- The Hilltoppers have nine giveaways this season, while the Blue Raiders have 25 takeaways .
+- This year, the Hilltoppers have nine turnovers, 16 fewer than the Blue Raiders have takeaways (25).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.